itrimble/Mock-Interview/README.md

 What was the call you liked the most ?
 What class grabbed you / spoke to you the best ?
 Ex:  Cloud is someone's servers.

+Situational Question:
+You get a ticket and find malware on it.
+The user swears they didn't do anything.
+The logs tell you they were the caues of the malware.
+How would you handle that situation?
+Possible Answers:  They did not lock their keyboard.
+Wrong answer: Don't blame the user directly.

+When security gets in the way of business, who is wrong ?
+Security of the busines..